 An Uninterruptible Power Supply refers to a power system that provides emergency power to a load when the input power source or mains power fails, regarded as near-instantaneous protection from input power interruptions.
-The three general categories of modern UPS systems are online, line-interactive, and offline.
-This article will make an objective analysis of these three common types of topologies in views of their operating principles, functionalities, advantages & disadvantages, and applications.
+The three general categories of modern UPS systems are Line-interactive UPS vs Online UPS vs Offline UPS, which will be illustrated exlaboratly in the following.

 In an off-line ("standby") UPS system, the load is powered directly by the input power, and the backup power circuitry will only be invoked when the utility power fails.

 Specifically speaking, the load is fed directly from the raw mains power rather than the inverter output.
 The energy storage components—battery charger, battery, and inverter are off-line as far as the load is concerned, although the charger and battery still remain connected to the mains power in order to ensure the battery is always fully charged.
 When the mains power voltage fails or exceeds the limits, the switch will immediately connect the inverter output to the critical load.